Skip to content

 RBT Translation:

-And himself, Salvation, did not trust himself to themselves across to the other side of Himself, to know all.70g
+And himself, Salvation, did not trust himself to themselves across to the Knowing himself, everyone.70g

 LITV Translation: